|

 DMZ Korea

-But DMZ is not only about military history and political propaganda.
-Since it is an almost 1000 square kilometers area with virtually no human population, nature reasserted itself over the decades.
-There were sightings of the endangered Siberian Tiger, in addition to Amur Leopards and numerous bird species.
+But the DMZ is not only about military history and political propaganda.
+Sightings of the endangered Siberian Tiger, Amur Leopards, and numerous bird species were reported.

-The DMZ can be visited by booking a guided tour.
+You can visit the DMZ by booking a guided tour.
 For more details, please read our comprehensive guide.

 Ganghwa Island